Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 Drainage:
 1. The S20 drainage hose comes with two adapter options, allowing it to connect to φ38~40mm P-Trap pipes.
 2. If your drainage pipe is φ32mm, you will need a special adapter.
-Please contact us via SwitchBot App -> Profile -> Support ->Feedback to request one.
+Please contact us to request one.
 3. The drainage pipe should not be installed higher than 1 meter above the Water Station.

 If you have any questions, please contact our support team.
 When reaching out, provide: